Peter Pocklington: Avoiding prison time

 Pocklington filed for bankruptcy in 2008.
-In 2010 he pled guilty to making false statements and oaths in his bankruptcy case.
+In 2010 he pleaded guilty to making false statements and oaths in his bankruptcy case.
 He was sentenced to six months of home detention, two years of probation and 100 hours of community service.

 While a lower court had retroactively revoked Peter Pocklington's probation on a perjury conviction and sentenced him to six months in prison, the Ninth U.S. Circuit Court of Appeals reversed that ruling on appeal.
 "The Probation Office was crystal clear about the absence of anything resembling probable cause," wrote Judge Margaret McKeown.
 The court had earlier heard evidence that Pocklington had, over 19 months, failed to disclose consulting fees paid to a company controlled by his wife.
 Pocklington argued that was not the case, that all income was reported through tax returns and bank statements.
 Nevertheless, California District Court Judge Virginia A. Phillips gave Pocklington until December 9, 2013, to report to prison.

 At the time, Pocklington released a statement saying, "I accept full responsibility for my actions."

 On December 6, 2013, the CBC reported Pocklington would appeal his sentence, had been released on $100,000 bail, and would not be reporting to prison as ordered.

 On July 3, 2015, the Toronto Sun reported that the Ninth U.S. Circuit Court of Appeals had reversed the ruling.
 In vacating Judge Phillips' original order, "The district court lacked jurisdiction to extend Pocklington’s probation beyond its October 26, 2012, expiration date," the appeal court panel said in a written judgment.